 - Passing dates as parameters in scripts to databases, other scripts, applications, web services or other targets, because each system is waiting the dates in specific format.

-- Running a SQL script in databases with different language settings. . . .
+- Running a SQL script in databases with different . . .